jensengroup/propka/docs/source/quickstart.rst

 A brief list of available options can be obtained by running PROPKA with no options.
-A longer list of options and descriptions is available using the :option:`--help` option:
+A longer list of options and descriptions is available using the :option:`propka3 --help` option:

 .. code-block:: bash